Jacksonville Restraining Order Lawyer

 4. Sexual Violence Injunction (F.S. § 784.046)

-Available to victims of sexual battery, lewd or lascivious acts, or sexual exploitation — regardless of the relationship to the perpetrator.
+Available to victims of sexual battery, lewd or lascivious acts, or sexual exploitation, regardless of the relationship to the perpetrator.
 A parent or legal guardian can file on behalf of a minor child.
-The incident must have been reported to law enforcement.
-[4]
+The petitioner must have reported the incident to law enforcement and be cooperating in any related criminal proceeding, regardless of whether charges were filed, reduced, or dismissed, or the respondent must have been sentenced to prison for the offense and the term must have expired or be due to expire within 90 days.[4]

 5. Stalking Injunction (F.S. § 784.0485)

 Covers willful, malicious, and repeated following, harassing, or cyberstalking.
-Florida’s stalking statute includes electronic harassment — threatening emails, texts, social media messages, and GPS tracking.
-[5] Aggravated stalking (making a credible threat) is a third-degree felony punishable by up to 5 years in prison.
+Florida’s stalking statute includes electronic harassment, threatening emails, texts, social media messages, and GPS tracking.[5]
+Aggravated stalking, making a credible threat, is a third-degree felony under F.S. § 784.048 punishable by up to 5 years in prison.[5]

 How to Get a Restraining Order in Jacksonville